Skip to content

 After this module, you will be able to:

-• Diagnose storage failures systematically (PVC Pending, mount errors, capacity issues, permission denied)
+• Diagnose storage failures systematically across PVC Pending, mount errors, capacity issues, and permission denied symptoms.

-• Design a troubleshooting checklist for storage problems in CKA exam scenarios
+• Design a storage troubleshooting checklist that works in CKA exam scenarios and in production incident response.

 ┌─────────────────────────────────────────────────────────────────────┐